-• How it complies with other relevant policies in the Local Development Plan.
+- the role which it will play in delivering the national need for waste management facilities. - How it complies with other relevant policies in the Local Development Plan.

-SEPA's20 Waste Infrastructure Maps and Waste Data Digests contain further information on existing waste management facilities and their capacities.
+SEPA's Waste Infrastructure Maps and Waste Data Digests contain further information on existing waste management facilities and their capacities.